Julie Nolke: Career

 Nolke initially started her YouTube channel Feeling Peckish in May 2015 as a hobby with her boyfriend Sam where she uploaded cooking videos.
 She was then hired by Tastemade to make videos, develop ideas for content, and to produce branded content.
 She has also starred in the Tastemade show One for the Road with Andrew Gunadie.
 She later changed her YouTube channel name to Julie Nolke, where she now uploads skits, parodies and vlogs.

 According to Nolke, the inspiration for her channel is: "I want to debunk this idea that women aren't funny.
 I think you can not only be a funny woman, but you can talk about things from a woman's perspective and have it be funny.
 That's the main mantra of the channel."

-Her YouTube video Are We Bad Feminists? won the "Excellence in Writing" at the 2019 Buffer Festival.
+Her YouTube video Are We Bad Feminists? won the "Excellence in Writing" award at the 2019 Buffer Festival.
 She also directed, wrote, and starred in a YouTube video When you buy ADULT TOYS online, which was nominated for the 2020 Outstanding Comedy Short at the Toronto Sketchfest "Best of the Fest" award show.

 In April 2020, Nolke uploaded the first episode of Explaining the Pandemic to My Past Self to YouTube, a comedy sketch depicting her time-traveling to talk to her past self before the COVID-19 pandemic where she vaguely discusses various social and political issues that have arisen in the future with her past self, such as the pandemic, the George Floyd protests, and the 2020 Beirut explosion.
 The first several videos in the series collectively had more than 25 million views by October 2020.
 By January 2022, she had uploaded seven videos in the series.
 Explaining the Pandemic to My Past Self was nominated for a 2021 Webby Award in the Viral, General Video category.
 Nolke won 2021 Webby Awards in Best Individual Performance and two Audience Choice Awards for best viral video and best writing.